-- (i) any accident to any person occurring on school premises; - (ii) any accident to a member of staff at any location whilst on school business; - (iii) any accident to a pupil off-site whilst under the supervision of a member of staff e.g. school trips.
+- (i) any accident to any person occurring on school premises; - (ii) any accident to a member of staff at any location whilst on school business; - (iii) any accident to a pupil off-site whilst under the supervision of a member of staff e.g., school trips.

-Completed Accident Support Forms must be passed to the responsible person named in section 2.1. prior to inputted onto the electronic system.
+Completed Accident Support forms must be passed to the responsible person named in section 2.1 for inputting onto the electronic system.